WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

-= 1.4.1 - TBD =
+= 1.4.1 - 2016-8-25 =
-* Fix issue with default values for new parameters regarding menu/nav menu display for taxonomies.
+* Fixed: issue with default values for new parameters regarding menu/nav menu display for taxonomies.
+* Fixed: typo in support area.

 = 1.4.0 - 2016-8-22 =
 * Added: "Export" tab on editor screens for quick access to post type or taxonomy export pages.